SandyRodger/launch_school_books/introduction_to_the_command_line.md

 ### [Changing context in Terminal](https://launchschool.com/books/command_line/read/other_interfaces)

 - Some commands completely change the context of the command line.
+For instance:
   - Database management commands:
     - `mysql`
     - `psql`